wp-plugins/vacancy-personal-edition/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Feature ADD!
+The reservation intervals can now be reflected on your calendar

 = 1.2.2 =
 * Feature ADD!
 You now have the ability to pick which type of reservation length to use; Standard (any length), Fixed Length, or Min/Max Length with custom Intervals